grrr-amsterdam/guidelines/coding-standards/html-css/README.md

 - When increasing specificity by doubling a selector
 - When stripping whitespace because you're using inline block
 - When writing workarounds for specific browsers

+## Front-end guidelines

+### Assets

+- Only use open source fonts or fonts with a license
+- Preload webfonts
+- Don't load font weights or variants that won't be used
+- Use our [SVG helper](https://github.com/grrr-amsterdam/garp_scaffold/blob/master/application/modules/default/views/helpers/Svg.php) for including SVGs
+- Don't use icon fonts

+### Performance

+- Lazy load media embeds from Youtube, Vimeo, SoundCloud etc.
+- Use responsive images
+- Use cheap CSS animations or transitions (transforms, opacity).

+### Accessibility

+Web accessibility is important to us.
+Please comply to at least [WCAG2.0](https://www.w3.org/TR/WCAG20/) level